Nonsymmetric Reduction-based Algebraic Multigrid: Numerical results

 Problems in higher dimensions, anisotropies on unstructured meshes, and non-grid-aligned anisotropies can prove difficult for AMG solvers \cite{Manteuffel:2017,Schroder:2012di}.
 Here, we show $n$AIR to be robust in all of these cases.
 Figure \ref{fig:angular} shows performance of $n$AIR for LCB discretizations of the \textit{inset} problem on structured and unstructured meshes, with fixed angle $\Omega := \mathbf{b}(x,y) = (\cos(\theta),\sin(\theta))$, and angles $\theta\in[0,\sfrac{\pi}{2}]$.
 Because unstructured meshes are often used in practice and typically more difficult from a solver perspective, further results use an unstructured mesh and the angle is (arbitrarily) fixed to $\theta = \sfrac{3\pi}{16}$. \footnote{For some angles, $n$AIR converges faster on an unstructured mesh than a structured mesh.
 However, the wall-clock time of the setup and solve phase is at least $2\times$ faster in \textit{all cases} for a structured mesh over an unstructured mesh.
 It is possible that a structured mesh makes for a more structured matrix amenable to matrix-vector operations, but a detailed analysis is outside the scope of this work.}

 In addition to being robust with respect to angular variations, $n$AIR is insensitive to flow direction and problem dimensionality.
 Figure \ref{fig:flows} shows the solution to three different non-constant flows defined on the \textit{inset} domain, and the corresponding performance of $n$AIR, along with results for a fixed direction on the inset and block-source domain.

-Table \ref{tab:3d} shows results of $n$AIR applied to steady state transport in three dimensions for different finite element orders. \tcb{The three-dimensional domain is a unit cube, with $c(x,y) = 10^4$ inside of a centered interior cube of size $0.5\times 0.5\times 0.5$, and $c(x,y) = 10^{-4}$ outside of that subdomain, similar to the 2d \textit{inset} domain (Figure \ref{fig:domains}).
+Table \ref{tab:3d} shows results of $n$AIR applied to steady state transport in three dimensions for different finite element orders.
+The three-dimensional domain is a unit cube, with $c(x,y) = 10^4$ inside of a centered interior cube of size $0.5\times 0.5\times 0.5$, and $c(x,y) = 10^{-4}$ outside of that subdomain, similar to the 2d \textit{inset} domain (Figure \ref{fig:domains}).
 A random tetrahedral mesh is used, conforming to discontinuities in $c(x,y)$, and a constant velocity field, $\mathbf{b}(x,y) = \left(\sin(\theta_1)\cos(\theta_2),\sin(\theta_1)\sin(\theta_2),\cos(\theta_1)\cos(\theta_2)\right)$.
-As in 2d, choice of $\theta_1$ and $\theta_2$ does not affect results on an unstructured mesh (see Figure \ref{fig:angular}); here we use $\theta_1=\theta_2 = 3\pi/16$.} In all cases, $n$AIR is able to achieve fast convergence at a moderate cost.
+As in 2d, choice of $\theta_1$ and $\theta_2$ does not affect results on an unstructured mesh (see Figure \ref{fig:angular}); here we use $\theta_1=\theta_2 = 3\pi/16$.
+In all cases, $n$AIR is able to achieve fast convergence at a moderate cost.
 Due to the increased matrix connectivity in three dimensions, filtering is particularly useful here, reducing WPD by a factor of four or more in all cases, and total time-to-solution (not shown) by factors of 3--4.

 This is also a good example to demonstrate the speedup that $n$AIR can provide over $\ell$AIR in setup time.
 For 3rd-order elements in 3D, with about 2M DOFs, distance-1 $\ell$AIR takes 2995 seconds to build the solver and 43 seconds to solve to $10^{-12}$ residual tolerance.
 Distance-one $n$AIR (approximately corresponding to distance-two $\ell$AIR) takes only 38 second to setup and 52 seconds to solve.
 Despite convergence factors that are slightly larger with $n$AIR compared to $\ell$AIR, the overall time to solution is significantly smaller.
 Furthermore, it is simple and moderately cheap to go from distance-one to distance-two $n$AIR; for example, the setup time here increases modestly to about 60 seconds with distance-two $n$AIR, while distance-three $\ell$AIR (approximately corresponding to distance-two $n$AIR) is completely intractable.